RealmRazer/hollowed_blight/content/Plot Points/In Her Footsteps.md

 ---
 ![[tumblr_inline_pp358sePiJ1r17oyd_1280.jpg]]
 # Synopsis
 After getting information and reclaiming their goods and more from the Orcish camp, the #players in [[The Expedition]] sets out to find traces of history scattered across [[The Ash]].
-Somewhere, [[Pinity Ironmountain|Pinity]] is leading a troupe of explorers to some yet unknown site in the wastes, and the the wisdom [[Numera]] is sown deep into the demons yet to be discovered.
+Somewhere, [[Pinity Ironmountain|Pinity]] is leading a troupe of explorers to some yet unknown site in the wastes, and the the wisdom [[Numeran Faith]] is sown deep into the demons yet to be discovered.

 # Events
 * Discovered the Derelict Camp